 Special Restrictions Related to Minors

-Operators are prohibited from providing AI companions to users under 18 years of age when it is reasonably foreseeable that the companion is capable of any of the following:
+Operators are prohibited from providing AI companions to users whom the operator knows, or has reason to believe, are under 18 years of age unless the operator has instituted measures that meet industry standards and prevent the AI companion from doing the following:

 Watermarking Requirements for Synthetic Digital Content